 The base learns (BL) provide the OC classification and approximation of the TF, VF, and TIF features.
 The predictions from BLs are used to manipulate scheduling on perimeters of networks, such as the access or backhaul nodes.

-Distribution-Aggregate Learners (DAL) aggregate the learnings from the BLs.
+Distribution-aggregate learners (DAL) aggregate the learnings from the BLs.
 The DAL does not learn from the actual traffic on distribution or aggregation nodes; rather, it employs the learnings from the BLs and provides the necessary information for deciding on distribution nodes.
 The DALs are node role-specific learners and incorporate the effects of oversubscription.

 Similarly, the Core-Aggregate Leaner (CAL) and Edge-Aggregate Learners (EAL) aggregate the learning from the DAL and incorporate the node role and oversubscription effects.
 The EALs are based on CAL learnings and incorporate the breakout ratio of the traffic, i.e., the traffic that will leave the network perimeters.